 \section{Abstract}

-In this study, we use the macroscopic forcing method to compute the scale-dependent eddy diffusivity for mean scalar and momentum transport by incompressible homogeneous isotropic turbulence.
-While for scales larger than the large eddy length, a Boussinesq-type behavior is observed, eddy diffusivity is found to vanish inversely proportional to the wavenumber for small scales.
-Behavior at all scales is found to be reasonably captured by a non-local eddy diffusivity operator modeled as $D/\sqrt{1-l^2\nabla^2}$, where $D$ is the eddy diffusivity in the Boussinesq limit, and $l$ is a constant on the order of the large-eddy length.
-Additionally, by comparing transport of momentum to that of passive scalars we present a quantification of the scale-dependent turbulent Schmidt number.
-Our results suggest that turbulent fluxes in response to mean momentum gradients are more local than fluxes in response to mean scalar gradients.
-These results have major implications in turbulence modeling in the context of the Reynolds-averaged Navier-Stokes equation and large-eddy simulations.
+We use the recently developed Macroscopic Forcing Method [Mani and Park, Physical Review Fluids, 6:054607, 2021] to compute the scale-dependent eddy diffusivity characterizing ensemble-averaged scalar and momentum transport in incompressible homogeneous isotropic turbulence.
+For scales larger than the energy containing eddies, eddy diffusivity is found to be constant and consistent with the Boussinesq approximation.
+However for small scales eddy diffusivity is found to vanish inversely proportional to the wavenumber.
+Behavior at all scales is reasonably captured by a non-local eddy diffusivity operator modeled as $D/\sqrt{\mathcal{I}-l^2\nabla^2}$, where $D$ is the eddy diffusivity in the Boussinesq limit, and $l$ is a constant on the order of the large-eddy length.
+These results present the first direct measurement of eddy diffusivity in turbulence with implications in turbulence modeling.